ihoooman/Signal-Bot/README.md

 Behind the scenes:
 - `listen_start.py` now replies to `/start` with a one-tap "📱 ارسال شماره من" button.
 Users become subscribed only after sharing their Telegram phone number, which is stored in a SQLite database alongside their chat id.
 - `listen_updates.py` is a thin wrapper around `listen_start.py` for backwards compatibility.
-- `offset.json` prevents duplicate processing.
+- `data/offset.txt` prevents duplicate processing and is updated after every batch so repeated Telegram fetches stay idempotent.
 Keep both files private; they contain user identifiers.
 - Override the storage path with `SUBSCRIBERS_DB_PATH` when you want to place the database outside the repository (e.g., on a persistent volume).
 The schema enforces a unique Telegram user id and an index on phone numbers for quick lookups.
 - After a contact is registered the bot sends an inline menu with four bilingual buttons: "📬 دریافت فوری / Get updates now" replies with the most recent cached BUY / SELL / NO ACTION snapshot (no live compute inside GitHub Actions) and highlights any emergencies captured in that snapshot, "➕ افزودن ارز / Add asset" lets the user extend their personal watchlist (default quote `USDT` unless they type another quote such as `SOLUSDC`), "🗑️ حذف ارز / Remove asset" removes pairs from the per-user watchlist with confirmation prompts and pagination when needed, and "💖 دونیت با استارز / Donate with Stars" opens the Telegram Stars drawer with preconfigured tiers (default `DONATION_TIERS`) plus a custom amount prompt.
 - Each selection is stored in the SQLite database under `user_watchlist (user_id, symbol_pair, created_at)` with uniqueness enforced per user, so the two-hour emergency sweep, four-hour summaries, and on-demand updates always include custom pairs.